Skip to content

 Built by Postindustria.
 We help teams build agentic production systems.

-This walkthrough introduces NeoGraph’s two primary LLM modes: produce (single structured call) and gather (ReAct tool loop with budget enforcement).
+This walkthrough introduces NeoGraph’s two primary LLM modes: think (single structured call) and agent (ReAct tool loop with budget enforcement).
 Together they form the most common two-step pattern: decompose a problem, then research it.

 The pipeline is built with @node-decorated functions and construct_from_module.
 Mode is inferred from the kwargs: prompt= + model= means LLM call.
-Add tools= and it becomes a gather loop.
+Add tools= and it becomes an agent loop.

 The example uses fake LLM and tool implementations so you can run it without API keys.
 Replace them with real ones for production.